yangfangs/shelper/README.md

 # Launch the app
 run_shelper()
 ```
+> **Note**: Shelper can only be run locally on macOS and Linux operating systems; Windows OS users should use the online version.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSELicense.